 After a while we were so thirsty that we went to the drinks table, and Rusla was already there and she’d paid for the first round.
 (I paid for the second round later.)
 Then a girl touched Ashti on the arm and asked her something, and Ashti went away with her.
 I want to show her more than I can do here, Ashti said.
 She came back giggling.
 “I think I really am starting a fashion!” she said.
 “I’ve told her where Rhinla lives.”

 When we went home the bridge was full of kissing couples.
 And of course we stopped to kiss too!
 “Nobles season,” I said, and someone next to us who overheard that made a bow and said, “Exactly!
-Arin astin Hayan at your service,” and then went on kissing his girlfriend he had with him.
+Arin astin Hayan at your service,” and then went on kissing his girlfriend.